Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - odd numbers

-Some rooms in your home naturally lend themselves to water.
+Which rooms in your home naturally lend themselves to water elements?
 The bathroom is an obvious place where there should be water elements.
 Your bathroom will support that water energy with metal plumbing.
 The kitchen often lends itself to heat, but it also needs water elements to support a variety of meals.
-Your kitchen will have the power to create ice, you'll have the kitchen sink, and the power to boil water.
+Your kitchen will have the power to create ice, and you'll have the kitchen sink, and the power to boil water.

 Yin and Yang